United Nations Multidimensional Integrated Stabilization Mission in Mali: Incidents

-The United Nations reported that attacks in the northern Mali against a U.N. convoy killed three peacekeepers from Chad and injured four others.
+The United Nations reported that attacks in the northern Mali against a UN convoy killed three peacekeepers from Chad and injured four others.
 Secretary-General António Guterres and UN spokesman Stephane Dujarric criticized the attacks, and said that they could account to war crimes as per the international law.

 On 10 May 2020 three UN MINUSMA peacekeepers were killed in action near Aguelhok.

 As of 31 March 2020, 209 MINUSMA troops died.

 Twenty MINUSMA troops were wounded, some seriously, in attacks by rebels in Douentza, Mopti, on 10 February 2021.

 On 30 March 2021, MINUSMA published a report that concluded a French air strike on 3 January 2021 on the remote village of Bounti in Sahel state, killed at least 22 people, 19 of whom were civilians.
 The strike was carried out under Operation Eclipse – a joint operation involving armed forces from Mali, France and the G5 Sahel.
 French military have denied wrongdoing saying the strike, by a Mirage 2000 bomber, had "neutralised" dozens of jihadists in a precision attack.

 On 3 October 2021, one Egyptian peacekeeper was killed, four of his colleagues seriously injured, in an IED attack.

 On 5 December 2021, two explosions hit MINUSMA barracks in Gao.
 The French army said there was only material damage and did not provide details about any possible origin of the blasts.

 On 8 December 2021, seven MINUSMA peacekeepers were killed when their convoy hit an improvised explosive device in central Mali, in the Bandiagara area in the Mopti region when driving between the towns of Douentza and Sévaré.
 No group immediately claimed responsibility for the blast.

 On 1 June 2022, a Jordanian member of the MINUSMA peacekeeping force was killed and three more injured in Kidal Region, Mali.

+From 1 November to 4 November 2023, 37 peacekeepers were injured after six IED attacks on their convoy, which was departing them from Kidal.